lisainnovates/mewd/README.md

 # mewd tracker

-track your mood with the power of pokémon, watch them evolve day by day ✨
+track your mood with the power of Pokémon, watch them evolve day by day ✨

 try it here: https://lisainnovates.github.io/mewd/